-Agencies/Institutions Nature/type of Linkage Levels of Certainty/ Risk/Challenges Government Mid day meal Action plan & phase over work- Palana Scheme shop empowered all to seek support from government NREGS Hard working and patience to Updating Dist/Block Officials about CPs achieve the plan Ration Card for Boarding Linkage by Village based institutions by presenting their direct Linkage with ICDS needs yields result.
-Kasturba Gandhi Balika Ashram Yojna Cordial relationship with government officers - bottom to top helps National program for Education at Elementary Level Ministry of tribal Development Vigorous follow up along with Linkage with Ag.
-Department strong negotiating skills required.
-Meeting with Panchayat & Obtaining Certificate from Panchayat for getting the food support from CWS department Reliability of formal commitments by the government and other organizations matters Local Contribution Creation of local Recourses through - SHG and CBO'S For holistic development community involvement is a must.
-It Grain Bank works.
-Motivating People for Contribution of food support Parents' Contribution: cost, kind, food Tiffin system Group Labor Contribution Water Shed Committee Water Users Group DIOCESE LEVEL Diocesan parish priest to generate local fund raising by motivating parents Credibility of Diocesan Functionaries work Identity and listing of existing local donors who can donate for the education source in case of boarding chil- Identify the donors from outside the state and foreign Countries who can donate for the education dren Boarding/School for Vegetable cultivation & Promoting Bio Intensive Garden Children in School/ Boarding to grow Vegetables in Hostel land OTHER DONORS Linkage with NABARDHoly Childhood FundCaritas India-IGSSS Innovative Proposals are to be submitted which follows process, criteria and follow ups
+Agencies/Institutions Nature/type of Linkage Levels of Certainty/ Risk/Challenges Government Mid day meal Palana Scheme Action plan & phase over work- shop empowered all to seek support from government NREGS Updating Dist/Block Officials about CPs Hard working and patience to achieve the plan Ration Card for Boarding Linkage with ICDS Linkage by Village based insti- tutions by presenting their direct needs yields result.
+Kasturba Gandhi Balika Ashram Yojna National program for Education at Elemen- tary Level Cordial relationship with government officers - bottom to top helps Ministry of tribal Development Linkage with Ag.
+Department Vigorous follow up along with strong negotiating skills required.
+Meeting with Panchayat & Obtaining Certificate from Panchayat for getting the food support from CWS department Reliability of formal commit- ments by the government and other organizations matters Local Contribution Creation of local Recourses through - SHG and CBO'S Grain Bank For holistic development community involvement is a must.
+It works.
+Motivating People for Contribution of food support Parents' Contribution: cost, kind, food Tiffin system Group Labor Contribution Water Shed Committee Water Users Group DIOCESE LEVEL Diocesan parish priest to generate local fund raising by motivating parents Credibility of Diocesan Functionaries work Identity and listing of existing local donors who can donate for the education Learning by doing generates resource in case of boarding chil- Identify the donors from outside the state and foreign Countries who can donate for the education dren Boarding/School for Vegetable cultivation & Promoting Bio Intensive Garden Children in School/ Boarding to grow Vegetables in Hostel land Linkage with NABARD Innovative Proposals are to be ı Holy Childhood Fund submitted which follows pro- cess, criteria and follow ups OTHER DONORS ı Caritas India⋅IGSSS occo, ontona and follow apo